 Highlights in Fjord Norway

 Geirangerfjord with its deep-blue waters is a UNESCO World Heritage site.
 The fjord is surrounded by majestic mountain peaks, wild waterfalls and green and lush vegetation.
 Take a boat trip and see the fjords and waterfalls, go for walks in scenic surroundings, or see the fjord from a kayak.
-First Hotel Raftevold in Hornindal and First Hotel Atlantica in Ålesund are located near the Geirangerfjord.
+First Hotel Atlantica in Ålesund are located near the Geirangerfjord.

 At an altitude of 1,100 metres, Trolltunga is one of Norway’s most spectacular rock formations with stunning open views.
 The trip to Trolltunga starts in Skjeggedal and continues up into the mountain highlands.
 The tour takes 10-12 hours (a total of 23 km) and the difference in altitude is approx. 1,000 metres.
 Our beautiful hotel in Kinsarvik is located near Trolltunga should you need to relax after a long and demanding trip.